raffitch/digitalScaleReader/README.md

 ## Calibration

+1. Edit `scaleReaderArduino.ino` and temporarily set
+   `constexpr float COUNTS_PER_GRAM = 1.0f;` then upload the sketch.
+This causes the firmware to stream raw HX711 counts.
-Run `python scale_reader.py`, choose your serial port and then select the *Calibrate* option.
-Follow the prompts to weigh a known mass.
-The script prints the computed `COUNTS_PER_GRAM` constant—update this value in `scaleReaderArduino.ino` and re-upload the firmware.
+2. Run `python scale_reader.py`, choose your serial port and select the *Calibrate* option.
+When prompted, remove all weight and then place a known mass.
+3. Enter the exact weight and note the printed `COUNTS_PER_GRAM` value.
+4. Update the constant in `scaleReaderArduino.ino` with this value and upload the firmware again.
+5. Subsequent runs of the script using the *Weigh* option will now report weight in grams.